 - Keeping them connected to the recovery community via events and service opportunities alongside other alumni.

-- Holding them accountable to continued sobriety and wellbeing through participation in peer support groups.
+- Increased accountability for continued sobriety and wellbeing through participation in peer support groups.

 - Offering encouragement, support, and fellowship from people who can empathize with their struggles.